Arts of Snohomish Gallery

 TAMMY POOL - Photography, Oil and Acrylic Enhanced Photos

 Tammy is a self-taught photographer and divergent artist.
 Her specialties include lush and artistic floral studies.
 She loves the beauty, elegance and textures found in natural forms, particularly flowers.
-She excels at capturing nuances of light and bringing out subtle details to create classic images.
+Tammy excels at capturing nuances of light and bringing out subtle details to create classic images.
 She also enjoys painting, using a variety of mediums and spending time with her family.

 CLAIRE RIDLON - Pastels

 Claire Ridlon- being an Artist is something she has enjoyed since childhood.
 She has lived in Washington State all of her life with the colors of the seasons all around her.

 She is an award winning Artist and Member of the NORTHWEST PASTEL SOCIETY & of THE PLEINE AIR PAINTERS OF WASHINGTON and a long standing member of THE ARTS OF SNOHOMISH GALLERY in Snohomish, Washington.

 KATHRYN STERLEY - Oils, Acrylic, & Watercolor

 Kathryn Sterley has been painting for about 30 years.
 She has taken many drawing, oil and watercolor painting classes throughout her career.
 Learning to create realistic illustrations and paintings that tell a story and evoke feeling is what she hopes to achieve.
 The love and enjoyment of both painting and drawing are what keep her returning to the easel.

 The main contributor to her education in art is Mother Nature.
 Kathy has learned to observe the wonders of nature in the way trees, flowers and plants grow the cloud formations and color palette that is created in the sky each day.
 Landscapes, wildlife and her much loved black labs are subjects that she especially enjoys painting.
 She is always in awe of the beauty of God’s creations.